Gjum/NBT-Cpp/README.md

 Takes a minecraft world path and renders the map into `worldmap.png`.
 Rendered are `width`x`height` blocks around the `center`, each block `zoom`x`zoom` pixel large.
 Optionally prints `center x`, `center z`, `width`, and `height` of the map.
-WARNING: Not all blocks are in the color table, unknown blocks are rendered transparent.
-The current color data is from [Lahwran's ZanMinimap project](http://github.com/lahwran/zanmini).
+The current color data is from the ingame map renderer, slightly adjusted by me.

 **Arguments:**